-- 20 ITAs are legal interests in property held in trust by the United States for federally recognized Indian - 21 Tribes or individual American Indians.
-ITAs may include land, minerals, federally reserved hunting - 22 and fishing rights, federally reserved water rights, and in-stream flows associated with trust land - 23 (DOI 1995).
-The General Allotment Act of 1887 allotted land to some Tribes, while other Tribes - 24 were allotted land through treaty or specific legislation until 1934.
+ITAs are legal interests in property held in trust by the United States for federally recognized Indian Tribes or individual American Indians.
+ITAs may include land, minerals, federally reserved hunting and fishing rights, federally reserved water rights, and in-stream flows associated with trust land (DOI 1995).
+The General Allotment Act of 1887 allotted land to some Tribes, while other Tribes were allotted land through treaty or specific legislation until 1934.
 These allotments are ITAs.
-In - 25 1934, further allotments were prohibited (25 U.S.C. § 14). - 26 The DOI Departmental Manual Part 512.2 delegates the responsibility for ensuring protection of - 27 ITAs to the heads of bureaus and offices (DOI 1995).
-DOI is required to "protect and preserve - 28 ITAs from loss, damage, unlawful alienation, waste, and depletion" (DOI 2000).
-Reclamation is - 29 responsible for determining whether proposed activities within its jurisdiction have a potential to - 30 affect ITAs. - 31 ITAs can occur outside Tribal reservation boundaries; however, the majority of ITAs are located on - 32 reservations.
-While there is not a comprehensive list of ITAs within proximity to the P2IP locations, - 33 ITAs are most likely to be found in the CTCR, STOI, and CDAT reservations where there is the - 34 potential for lands to be held in trust for the Tribe or Tribal individuals.
-ITAs may also be located - 35 on federal lands.
+In 1934, further allotments were prohibited (25 U.S.C. § 14).

+The DOI Departmental Manual Part 512.2 delegates the responsibility for ensuring protection of ITAs to the heads of bureaus and offices (DOI 1995).
+The DOI is required to "protect and preserve ITAs from loss, damage, unlawful alienation, waste, and depletion" (DOI 2000).
+Reclamation is responsible for determining whether proposed activities within its jurisdiction have a potential to affect ITAs.

+ITAs can occur outside Tribal reservation boundaries; however, the majority of ITAs are located on reservations.
+While there is not a comprehensive list of ITAs within proximity to the P2IP locations, ITAs are most likely to be found in the CTCR, STOI, and CDAT reservations where there is the potential for lands to be held in trust for the Tribe or Tribal individuals.
+ITAs may also be located on federal lands.

-- 1 Seven of the P2IP locations are owned and managed by federal agencies.
-Another six locations are - 2 owned by state or federal agencies but managed by a Tribe.
-In total, there are 19 P2IP locations that - 3 are owned or managed by federal agencies and Tribes.
-One of the P2IP locations, Lower Sanpoil, is - 4 Indian allotted lands. - 5 Twelve of the P2IP locations are owned or under the jurisdiction of a Tribe.
-STOI owns or manages - 6 one of the acclimation sites (Glen Tana), one of the hatchery locations (Spokane Tribal Hatchery), - 7 one net pen location (Two Rivers), and two release sites (Martha-Boardman Bridge and Spokane - 8 River).
-CDAT own or manage one of the acclimation pond locations (sqweyu') and one hatchery - 9 (Plummer RAS Hatchery).
-CTCR own or manage one hatchery (Colville Tribe Trout Hatchery), one - 10 net pen location (Sanpoil Arm), and two release sites (Lower Sanpoil and Seaton Grove).
-There are - other off-reservation allotments that may be held in trust for the CTCR, such as Lower Sanpoil. - 12 CTCR and STOI co-manage the Spokane River P2IP location, which is on land managed by - 13 WDFW. - 14 USACE owns and manages one dam (Chief Joseph).
-Reclamation owns and manages one dam - 15 (Grand Coulee) and owns five of the net pen locations that are managed by other agencies or Tribes - 16 (Hall Creek, Lincoln, Seven Bays, Keller Ferry, and Sanpoil Arm).
-The National Park Service owns - 17 and manages one net pen site (Sherman Creek).
-None of the telemetry sites, other than those - proposed at other P2IP locations below, are federally managed.
+Seven of the P2IP locations are owned and managed by federal agencies.
+Another six locations are owned by state or federal agencies but managed by a Tribe.
+In total, there are 19 P2IP locations that are owned or managed by federal agencies and Tribes.
+One of the P2IP locations, Lower Sanpoil, is Indian allotted lands.

+Twelve of the P2IP locations are owned or under the jurisdiction of a Tribe.
+The STOI owns or manages one of the acclimation sites (Glen Tana), one of the hatchery locations (Spokane Tribal Hatchery), one net pen location (Two Rivers), and two release sites (Martha-Boardman Bridge and

+Spokane River).
+The CDAT owns or manages one of the acclimation pond locations (sqweyu') and one hatchery (Plummer RAS Hatchery).
+The CTCR own or manage one hatchery (Colville Tribe Trout Hatchery), one net pen location (Sanpoil Arm), and two release sites (Lower Sanpoil and Seaton Grove).
+There are other off-reservation allotments that may be held in trust for the CTCR, such as Lower Sanpoil.
+The CTCR and STOI co-manage the Spokane River P2IP location, which is on land managed by WDFW.

+The USACE owns and manages one dam (Chief Joseph).
+Reclamation owns and manages one dam (Grand Coulee) and owns five of the net pen locations that are managed by other agencies or Tribes (Hall Creek, Lincoln, Seven Bays, Keller Ferry, and Sanpoil Arm).
+The National Park Service owns and manages one net pen site (Sherman Creek).
+None of the telemetry sites, other than those proposed at other P2IP locations below, are federally managed.

-19 3.11.3 No Action Alternative
+3.11.3 No Action Alternative

-- 20 Under the No Action Alternative, the Co-lead Agencies would maintain current funding of existing - 21 P2IP activities.
-There would be no assurance of additional funding for research studies, acclimation - 22 and rearing facilities, or interim fish passage studies.
-These activities would continue to occur only as - 23 current and future ad hoc funding allows.
-Additional P2IP activities would be less likely to occur - 24 under the No Action Alternative.
-If P2IP activities occur under other funding sources, the potential - of impacts to ITAs would be evaluated under the appropriate environmental compliance process.
+Under the No Action Alternative, the Co-lead Agencies would maintain current funding of existing P2IP activities.
+There would be no assurance of additional funding for research studies, acclimation and rearing facilities, or interim fish passage studies.
+These activities would continue to occur only as current and future ad hoc funding allows.
+Additional P2IP activities would be less likely to occur under the No Action Alternative.
+If P2IP activities occur under other funding sources, the potential for impacts on ITAs would be evaluated under the appropriate environmental compliance process.

-26 3.11.4 Proposed Action
+3.11.4 Proposed Action